top of page

 Vendors Market

 Campers are invited to register for vending space if they wish to sell creative and witchy items.
-Vendors contribute a percentage of their earnings to the Scholarship fund as well as donating an item to the raffle.
+Vendors contribute a percentage of their revenue to the Scholarship fund as well as donating an item to the raffle.

 bottom of page